Nonlinear phase synchronization and the role of spacing in shell models: Shell model as a dynamical system: equations for phases and amplitudes

 \subsubsection{Forward cascade and intermittency}

-In a shell model with local interactions, that conserve the inviscid invariants typical of 3D turbulence, corresponding to Eq. (\ref{eq:goy}), and with the standard shell spacing $g=2$, the system is well known to drive a forward energy cascade, displaying an energy spectrum consistent with the Kolmogorov $-5/3$ scaling and a level of intermittency, somewhat consistent with experiment and direct numerical simulations \citep{ohkitani:89,kadanoff1995,lvov:98}.
+In a shell model with local interactions, that conserves the inviscid invariants typical of 3D turbulence, corresponding to Eq. (\ref{eq:goy}), and with the standard shell spacing $g=2$, one gets a forward energy cascade, and an energy spectrum consistent with the Kolmogorov $-5/3$ scaling together with a level of intermittency, somewhat consistent with experiment and direct numerical simulations \citep{ohkitani:89,kadanoff1995,lvov:98}.

-The multifractal corrections, implied by this intermittent behavior (see, e.g., Refs. \citep{ohkitani:89,kadanoff1995,pisarenko:93,de-wit:2024:}), violating Kolmogorov's original self-similarity hypotesis, manifest themselves as non-gaussian and scale-dependent distributions of velocity fluctuations in the inertial range, with fatter tails at smaller scales.
+The multifractal corrections, implied by this intermittent behavior (see, e.g., Refs. \citealp{ohkitani:89,kadanoff1995,pisarenko:93,de-wit:2024:}), violating Kolmogorov's original self-similarity hypotesis, manifest themselves as non-gaussian and scale-dependent distributions of velocity fluctuations in the inertial range, with fatter tails at smaller scales.
 For shell models, this is undoubtedly a consequence of the time evolution, since these models lack any information about spatial distribution of singularities.
-Note that, rare events in time evolution of shell models are linked to sudden bursts of flux that goes through the chain of local triads that constitute them.
+Note that, rare events in the time evolution of shell models are linked to sudden bursts of flux that goes through the chain of local triads that constitute them.
 Those events require both large amplitudes and some kind of local phase synchronization so that the burst can propagate across the chain in the correct direction.

-More generally, the degree of locality of the cascade processes in shell models, can be investigated through multi-shell correlation functions \citep{biferale1999}, or via the statistical properties of the Kolmogorov multipliers, defined as $w_{n}=\frac{U_{n}}{U_{n-1}}$, and the triadic phases $\varphi_{n}$, as done in Refs. \citep{benzi:93,biferale:2017,vladimirova:2021}, investigating whether or not the probability distribution functions of those quantities are universal in the inertial range ( i.e. independent of the shell index).
+More generally, the degree of locality of the cascade processes in shell models, can be investigated through multi-shell correlation functions \citep{biferale1999}, or via the statistical properties of the Kolmogorov multipliers, defined as $w_{n}=\frac{U_{n}}{U_{n-1}}$, and the triadic phases $\varphi_{n}$, as done in Refs. \citealp{benzi:93,biferale:2017,vladimirova:2021}, investigating whether or not the probability distribution functions of those quantities are universal in the inertial range ( i.e. independent of the shell index).
 It is also worth noting that the correlation of the Kolmogorov multipliers of two different shells decays faster than that of the triadic phases \citep{biferale:2017}.
-This is significant, because it suggests that the long-range interactions implied by the triadic phase equation {[}i.e., Eq. \ref{eq:trph}{]} introduce nontrivial phase correlations that are particularly relevant for the statistics of extreme events causing intermittency.
+This is significant, because it suggests that the \emph{longer range} interactions implied by the triadic phase equation {[}i.e., Eq. (\ref{eq:trph}){]} introduce nontrivial phase correlations that are particularly relevant for the statistics of extreme events causing intermittency.